ANewGitHuber/Financial-Econometrics-Analysis-on-SP500-Returns-and-US-Quarterly-GDP-Growth-Rate/README.md

 Use install.packages("") to install the libraries if you haven't done so yet.

-## Econometrics Methodologies in this Project
+## Econometrics Methodologies in the Project
 - Multiple Linear Regression Model

 Provides modelling on the Weekday Effects.